D-EN/mesa/CONTRIBUTING.rst

 .. _`Google Style Guide` : https://google.github.io/styleguide/pyguide.html

-Licensing
+Licensing of contributions
 --------

-The License of this project is located in `LICENSE`_.
-By submitting a contribution to this project, you are agreeing that your contributions under this license and with this waiver of copyright interest.
+By submitting a contribution to this project, you are granting the project maintainers the ability to release your contribution under the project license located in `LICENSE`_.
+Along with this, you also waiver copyright interest.

 .. _`LICENSE` : https://github.com/projectmesa/mesa/blob/master/LICENSE